Browse Our Web Exhibits by Topic

 Photos, newsclippings and more documenting the life of Betty Klaric, a pioneering environmental reporter for the Cleveland Press.

-Listen to streaming audio recordings from the oldest free speech forum in the country.
+Streaming audio and video recordings from the lub of Cleveland, oldest free speech forum in the country.
 Distinguished speakers over the years include politicians, labor and business leaders, scientists, educators, clergy and entertainers.

 - Clay Herrick Slide Collection

 This archival collection, donated by Clay Herrick, author of "Cleveland Landmarks", consists of 100 pamphlets, brochures, books, and photographs.
 The most important element is some 6,000 slides; one-of-a-kind shots of various buildings in Cleveland, which are showcased here.